 Sports betting in West Virginia this fall will be a lot more fun with some familiar faces on the field.

-The NFL Draft came to a close Saturday and five West Virginia players were among those chosen.
+The NFL Draft came to a close Saturday and five West Virginia college football players were among those chosen.
 This year’s event was held in Nashville with two Mountaineers taken Friday in the third round.

 Bettors at the state’s sportsbooks have the opportunity to check out the football action this fall.
 Currently, these three WV sportsbooks offer live betting:

 - Hollywood Casino Sportsbook powered by William Hill

 Last week, PlayWV.com highlighted eight players with a shot at hearing their name.
 Five of them did with the other three earning free-agent offers.
 Here’s a complete look at draft results for WVU players as fans await the start of the NFL football season.

 Some analysts believed quarterback Will Grier (6-2, 217 pounds) may be one of the best quarterbacks in the draft.
 Being taken in the second round seemed like a possibility.

 That wasn’t the case and the Carolina Panthers selected him late in the third round, 100th overall.
 After passing for 7,354 yards and 71 touchdowns for the Mountaineers, Grier will now back up Cam Newton.